French people: Kingdom of France

 Unlike elsewhere in Europe, France experienced relatively low levels of emigration to the Americas, with the exception of the Huguenots, due to a lower birthrate than in the rest of Europe.
 However, significant emigration of mainly Roman Catholic French populations led to the settlement of the Province of Acadia, Canada (New France) and Louisiana, all (at the time) French possessions, as well as colonies in the West Indies, Mascarene islands and Africa.

 On 30 December 1687, a community of French Huguenots settled in South Africa.
 Most of these originally settled in the Cape Colony, but have since been quickly absorbed into the Afrikaner population.
 After Champlain's founding of Quebec City in 1608, it became the capital of New France.
 Encouraging settlement was difficult, and while some immigration did occur, by 1763 New France only had a population of some 65,000.
 From 1713 to 1787, 30,000 colonists immigrated from France to the Saint-Domingue.
 In 1805, when the French were forced out of Saint-Domingue (Haiti), 35,000 French settlers were given lands in Cuba.

 By the beginning of the 17th century, some 20% of the total male population of Catalonia was made up of French immigrants.

-In the 18th century and early 19th century, a small migration of French emigrated by official invitation of the Habsburgs to the Austro-Hungarian Empire, now the nations of Austria, Czech Republic, Hungary, Slovakia, Serbia and Romania.
+In the 18th century and early 19th century, a small migration of French emigrated by official invitation of the Habsburgs to the Austro-Hungarian Empire, now the nations of Austria, Czech Republic, Hungary, Slovakia, Serbia, and Romania.
 Some of them, coming from French-speaking communes in Lorraine or being French Swiss Walsers from the Valais canton in Switzerland, maintained for some generations the French language and a specific ethnic identity, later labelled as Banat (French: Français du Banat).
-By 1788 there were 8 villages populated by French colonists.
+By 1788, there were eight villages populated by French colonists.

 French Republic

 The French First Republic appeared following the 1789 French Revolution.
 It replaced the ancient kingdom of France, ruled by the divine right of kings.

-Hobsbawm highlighted the role of conscription, invented by Napoleon, and of the 1880s public instruction laws, which allowed mixing of the various groups of France into a nationalist mold which created the French citizen and his consciousness of membership to a common nation, while the various regional languages of France were progressively eradicated.

 The 1870 Franco-Prussian War, which led to the short-lived Paris Commune of 1871, was instrumental in bolstering patriotic feelings; until World War I (1914–1918), French politicians never completely lost sight of the disputed Alsace-Lorraine region which played a major role in the definition of the French nation and therefore of the French people.

 The decrees of 24 October 1870 by Adolphe Crémieux granted automatic and massive French citizenship to all Jewish people of Algeria.